Is 1 3 Bigger Than 1 2

 • Construction: Comparing the lengths of different materials, where the measurements are given as fractions of a unit (e.g., inches, meters).

 • Data Analysis: Representing data as fractions and making comparisons between different proportions.
-For example, comparing the fraction of a population that supports two different candidates.
+To give you an idea, comparing the fraction of a population that supports two different candidates.

 • Finance: Calculating portions of a budget or comparing different interest rates expressed as fractions.